Facilitators' perspectives of a planned change process

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 McSorley, Kathleen Ann, "Facilitators' perspectives of a planned change process" (1995).
 Teaching and Leadership - Dissertations.
-Paper 182.
+182.